gilday/fast-grades/README.md

 I would have held a second story writing workshop after I managed the product owners' expectations.
 I didn't want to manage their expectations during the workshop because I wanted their ideas to flow freely.
 Afterwards, I should have held another workshop so we could further develop the themes and stories that were in the scope of this semester project.

 I would take less technology risks.
 I tried to squeeze some new, unfamiliar technologies into this project so I could gain experience with them.
 In Sprint 4, I replaced these risky technologies with familiar alternatives to increase my velocity; however, I wish I had done this in Sprint 2 or earlier.

+I wouldn't bother with the Github Issues for tracking tasks; rather, I would keep the product backlog exclusively in the spreadsheet or use a different system such as Jira.
+I find Jira to be a useful tool and it would save me from fighting with the spreadsheet.

 Lastly, I would have started breaking stories into tasks in the Sprint Backlog earlier than Sprint 5.
 I struggled with large user stories in each of my Sprint Backlogs.
 Based on feedback from the project checkup, I started breaking the stories into tasks in Sprint 5 but I wish I had done this earlier.